kubicek/prometheus/README.md

     docker-compose up

-Grafana dashboard runs on port 3000.
+Grafana dashboard runs on port 3000, you can import _kotelna_dashboard.json_ as sample dashboard.